DinnEferet/Open-Inventory/README.md

 * **Operating System:** Windows

 ### Future Implementations:
-I intend to migrate Open Inventory into a Python web-development framework -- preferably Django -- which will allow for far more features and flexibility.
+Circumstances permitting, Open Inventory will eventually be migrated to a Python-based web-development framework -- preferably Django -- which will allow for far more features and flexibility.